Top 10 Reasons Why You Have To Ski South America:

 The Seven Summits.

-The Andes mountain range is the longest mountain range on Earth with over 4,500 miles of continuous mountains.
-Over 1,500-miles of that range is skiable and lift served.
+The Andes mountain range is the longest on Earth, with over 4,500 miles of continuous mountains.
+Over 1,500 miles of that range is skiable and lift-served.
 If you’re crazy enough, you can also ski & ride on the incredibly high 20,000-foot peaks of Peru, Bolivia, Ecuador, Colombia, & Peru.
 No other mountain range offers more skiing and riding.

-Aconcagua sits at 22,838-feet in Argentina, is the highest peak in South America, the highest peak on Earth outside the Himalaya, and one of the “Seven Summits”.
+Aconcagua, at 22,838 feet in Argentina, is the highest peak in South America, the highest peak on Earth outside the Himalayas, and one of the “Seven Summits.”

-Malbec is one of the best wine’s on Earth.
-In fact, a $6 Chilean Malbec called La Moneda Reserva Malbec sold exclusively at Asda, a British supermarket chain owned by Walmart, just won a platinum “Best in Show” award at the Decanter Magazine World Wine Awards in June 2016.
+Malbec is one of the best wines on Earth.
+A $6 Chilean Malbec called La Moneda Reserva Malbec, sold exclusively at Asda, a British supermarket chain owned by Walmart, just won a platinum “Best in Show” award at the Decanter Magazine World Wine Awards in June 2016.

 #7.
 World’s Best Steaks